- Onetime president of the League of United Latin American Citizens

 - Open Borders advocate

-In June 1998 Obledo was asked to comment on Professor Jose Angel Gutierrez's observation that “We have an aging white America, they are dying, I love it.”
+In June 1998 Obledo was asked to comment on immigrant-rights activist Jose Angel Gutierrez's observation that “We have an aging white America, they are dying, [and] I love it.”
 Obledo responded: “He's a good friend of mine.
 A very smart person.”

-In August 1998 Obledo and the California chapter of LULAC joined forces to protest the Taco Bell restaurant chain's use of a chihuahua in its advertising.
-According to Obledo, the use of the dog was racist and offensive to Hispanics.
+In August 1998, Obledo and the California chapter of LULAC made national headlines when they joined forces to protest the Taco Bell restaurant chain's use of a chihuahua with a stereotypical Mexican accent in its advertising.
+According to Obledo, the ads were racist and offensive to Hispanics.

-When the California Coalition for Immigration Reform (CCIR) in 1998 erected a billboard on the California/Arizona border reading, “Welcome to California, the Illegal Imigration State.
-Don't Let This Happen to Your State," an infuriated Obledo issued a press release threatening to blow up or burn down the billboard.
-Caving to this intimidation, the company that had rented the billboard space to CCIR refunded the organization's fee and removed the offending message.
+Obledo was outraged when the California Coalition for Immigration Reform (CCIR) in 1998 erected a billboard on the California/Arizona border reading, “Welcome to California, the Illegal Immigration State.
+Don't Let This Happen to Your State.”
+When Obledo issued a press release threatening to blow up or burn down the billboard, the company that had rented the billboard space to CCIR refunded the organization's fee and removed the offending message.